Guides

 Project structure

-- todo-api - This is where the Nitric API is stored
+• todo-api - This is the API built with Nitric

-- web - This is where your Next.js application is stored
+• web - This is the Next.js frontend

 /* Base Types */